Curriculum and Rotation

 Note: Final course sequence is subject to change.

-Students rotate clinical assignments between ultrasound departments in Feinberg and Arkes Pavilions, Prentice Women's Hospital, NMG 680 Lakeshore Drive, and Lake Forest Hospital (in northern Illinois).
-Specialty rotations include Lynn Sage Breast Center, Interventional Radiology, Emergency Department Ultrasound, and Lurie Children's Hospital of Chicago.
+Students attend clinical assignments within a 35 mile geographical area.
+Currently students rotate between NMH ultrasound departments in Feinberg and Arkes Pavilions, Prentice Women's Hospital, NMG OB-GYN 680 Lakeshore Drive, NM Central DuPage Hospital, NM Palos Hospital, Palos Health South Campus in Orland Park, and NM Lake Forest Hospital.
+Specialty rotations include NMH Lynn Sage Breast Center, Interventional Radiology, Non-Invasive Vascular Lab, Emergency Department Ultrasound, and Lurie Children's Hospital of Chicago.
 Students are responsible for their own transportation to and from clinical assignments.